olooney/oranlooney.com/content/post/gpt-cnn.md

 character or word at a time.
 They aren't just big CNNs.

-I guess in theory OpenAI could have built a model that really is just that good, but that doesn't concord with it's relatively weak performance on the Zener grid task.
+I guess in theory OpenAI could have built a model that really is just that good, but that doesn't concord with its relatively weak performance on the Zener grid task.
 I mean, if it can't read off 36 symbols in a neat `6x6` grid from an image, it certainly can't read off a several hundred text characters flawlessly.

-I have a simple theory to explain that: I think OpenAI is running an off-the-shelf OCR tool like [Tesseract][TS] (or more likely some proprietary, state-of-the-art tool) and feeding the identified text into the transformer alongside the image data.
+I have a simple theory to explain this discrepancy: I think OpenAI is running an off-the-shelf OCR tool like [Tesseract][TS] (or more likely some proprietary, state-of-the-art tool) and feeding the identified text into the transformer alongside the image data.
 I mean, that's what I would do.